 If possible, run ventilation systems continuously or for two hours before and after buildings are occupied.

 Run local exhaust fans that vent to the outside to help remove contaminated air.

 Make sure that air circulation or cooling fans do not direct air flow from person to person.

 If ventilation cannot be improved, consider using portable air filtration units with high-efficiency particulate (HEPA) filters.

 For additional information on indoor ventilation, refer to:

 PPE includes such items as respirators, medical masks, eye protection, gloves, and safety footwear.

-Eye protection (such as safety glasses, goggles, or face shields) may be worn in addition to a mask when in close physical contact with others.
-Note: face shields are designed to protect the face and eyes and cannot be used as a substitute for masks.
-Continue to use PPE for existing occupational safety hazards and emergencies.
-COVID-19 PPE policies must not interfere when a higher level of protection is needed for the task.
+Eye protection (safety glasses, goggles, or face shields) may be worn in addition to a mask when in close physical contact with others.
+Note: face shields do not provide respiratory protection and cannot replace masks.

 Workers may need PPE for COVID-19 protection if they are:

 Performing tasks that require them to be less than 2 metres from another person.